Community Development Block Grants/Entitlement Grants

 Pre-Application Procedure

 Preapplication coordination is required.
-Environmental impact information is not required for this program.
-An environmental impact assessment is not required for this listing.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
 Executive Order 12372 is applicable only where a recipient proposes to use funds for the planning or construction (reconstruction or installation) of water or sewer facilities.

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Recipients submit a 5-year Consolidated Plan, an annual action plan, SF Form 424, and certifications to HUD.
-The Consolidated Plan and annual action plan cover four major formula-distribution HUD Community development programs, including CDBG.
-The annual action plan must include the local community development objectives and show the proposed use of the funds.
+Recipients submit a 3 to 5-year Consolidated Plan, an Annual Action Plan, Form SF-424 and 424-D, and certifications to HUD.
+The Consolidated Plan and Annual Action Plan cover four major formula-distribution HUD Community Planning and Development programs, including CDBG.
+The Annual Action Plan must include the local community development objectives and show the proposed use of the funds.
 If the grantee makes a complete submission within the established deadlines, the Department will make a grant award unless a determination is made by HUD that the grantee's performance is unsatisfactory.
-HUD will approve the submission generally within 45 days of receipt of the annual action plan and required certifications unless a determination has been made that the grantee has failed to carry out its CDBG program in a timely manner or has failed to conform to the requirements of the statute or other applicable laws.
+HUD will approve the submission generally within 45 days of receipt of the Annual Action Plan and required certifications unless a determination has been made that the grantee has failed to carry out its CDBG program in a timely manner or has failed to conform to the requirements of the statute or other applicable laws.
 Under such circumstances, HUD may take appropriate actions, including a reduction in the amount of the original formula-allocated grant.

 Award Procedure